plotly/dash-sample-apps/apps/dash-object-detection/README.md

 * [OpenCV](https://docs.opencv.org/) - Create the video with bounding boxes
 * [Tensorflow](https://www.tensorflow.org/api_docs/) - Generate the bounding box data

-## Contributing

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Authors

 * **Xing Han Lu** - *Initial Work* - [@xhlulu](https://github.com/xhlulu)
 * **Yi Cao** - *Restyle* - [@ycaokris](https://github.com/ycaokris)

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.

 ## License